SDGforskning/sdg-strings/SDG16_query_action_WoS.md

 The action search on violence in general is based on the query reducing + violence.
 The word "killing" is also much in use in health, typically when “fighting cancer “, so the search is limited with the usage of NOT.
-The phrase about avoiding violence is based on: decreasing + peacebuilding (
+The phrase about avoiding violence is based on: decreasing + peacebuilding ("decreas*" OR "minimi*" OR "reduc*" OR "restrict*" OR "limit$" OR "limiting" OR "limited" OR "lowering" OR "lower$" OR "lowered" OR "declin*" OR "abate$" OR "abating" OR "diminish*" OR "stop*" OR "end" OR "ends" OR "ended" OR "ending" OR "eliminat*" OR "eradicat*" OR "avoid*" OR "prevent*")

+AND

+(
  ("Violence" OR "terrorism" OR "massacre" OR "genocide" OR "Pogrom$" OR "ethnic cleansing" OR "rape$" OR raping$ OR "sexual assault" OR "torture" OR "assassination$" OR "murder$" OR "homicide$" OR "Terrorist attack" OR "terrorist related death$" OR "violent extremism" OR "religious violence" OR "deadly attack$"
  )